-When building a number plate or setting up a new template in our LG Plates software, you may wish to use a Bottom Line Logo instead of text.
-This knowledge base article provides a simple guide on how to do this in easy to follow steps.
+When designing a number plate you may wish to use a Insert a Bottom Line Logo into it, showing the supplier.
+This knowledge base article provides a simple guide on how to do this.

-A bottom line is a requirement of a legal number plate.
-To be standards compliant, they must be on the plate to identify who has made it.
-The BS number indicates the manufacturer of the plate components and the holder of the certification
+A supplier identifier or Bottom Line is a requirement of a legal number plate.
+To be standards compliant, it must be on the plate to identify who supplied it.
+So you’ll need to use your DVLA registered name and postcode.

-To insert a bottom line logo, first select the tick box and then click the Browse Folder.
-This will open up the module for you to browse and select an image to use.
-You should be able to look through all drives and devices connected to your PC or network.
-Find your logo and click the Open button, it should be placed into the plate design.
+To insert your image, start by selecting the tick box in the logo section and then click the Browse Folder icon.
+This will open up the module for you to browse and select your picture.
+Similar to the Files Explorer in Windows, you can look at all the drives and devices connected to your PC.
+So locate your bottom line, select it and then click the Open button.
+You should now see it placed into the plate design.

-Then when you’re happy, move to setting up the next design element.
+Then when you’re happy, you can move on to setting up any extra plate options.

-If you design the logo yourself ensure you save it as a PNG image with a transparent background.
-For a high quality print, we recommend the logo have a dots or pixel per inch of 150 to 300.
+If you design a bottom line yourself, we suggest you save it as a PNG or Gif with a transparent background.
+For a high-quality print, we recommend it have a dots or pixel per inch of 150 to 300.